Kristina01111000/Drws_site/README.md

 Next months email will be the documentary”dr w is very proud of this documentary that goes deep into exploring the wisdom of the four elements, when you have 30 minutes to spare it is worth seeing”

-wwrite email and send him the draft today
+finalize draft and send it to him